Kitura/kitura.dev/en/guides/codablerouting.md

     completion(users, nil)
 }
 ```
-So unlike the `postHandler` we don't need to pass a `User` as a parameter here as we're not wanting to send anything to the server.
+Unlike the `postHandler` we don't need to pass a `User` as a parameter here as we're not wanting to send anything to the server.
 We still have the completion closure though, this time accepting an array of `User`.
 This makes sense as we're 'getting' all users, and this could be one user or it could be many users.
 We need to convert our `userStore` dictionary to an array, a simple way of doing that is using the [map](https://developer.apple.com/documentation/swift/array/2908681-map) function Swift provides.
-Once we have the array we can pass it to the completion, and thats it.
+Once we have the array we can pass it to the completion, and that's it.
 We've implemented our second route!

 Like before we'll use `curl` to test that our routes work correctly (or use your preferred tool).
-Start the server by running your XCode project and then open a terminal and run the following:
+Start the server by running your Xcode project and then open a terminal and run the following:
 ```
 curl -X GET \
   http://localhost:8080/users \
   -H 'content-type: application/json'
 ```
-In the terminal you should see the following:
+In the terminal, we should see the following:
 ```
 []%
 ```